100mslive/100ms-docs/docs/api-reference/javascript/v2/interfaces/HMSActions.md

 ▸ **setRemoteTracksEnabled**(`params`): `Promise`<`void`\>

-Use this to mute/unmute multiple tracks by source, role or type
+Use this to mute/unmute multipe tracks by source, role or type

 #### Parameters